MILAVIA > Aircraft > Su-37 Last updated: 21 May 2006

 The Su-37's TVC system is integrated into the aircraft's fly-by-wire system, giving the aircraft controllability at beyond-critical angles of attack and near-zero speeds.
 The Su-37 was able of performing aerobatics unmatched by any contemporary fighter.
 Examples include vertical somersault while retaining the flight path (Frolov's chakra), forced tight radius turns, controlled spin.
 This super-manoeuvrability would give the Su-37 an edge in dogfights with other aircraft.
 It also stunned the public at the Farnborough airshow in September 1996, Le Bourget in June 1997 and MAKS in August of 1997.

-Although the Su-37 engine nozzles swivelled only vertically, Lyulka-Saturn further developed the engine which resulted in the AL-31FP thrust vector control engines in both vertical and horizontal axes.
-The AL-31FP engine is offered to foreign customers on more advanced developments of the Su-30 and Su-35 'Super' Flankers.
+The Su-37 engine nozzles swivelled only vertically (2D vectoring).
+Lyulka-Saturn further developed the vectoring nozzle which resulted in the AL-31FP thrust vector control engines capable of moving in both vertical and horizontal axes (3D vectoring).
+The AL-31FP engine was offered to foreign customers on more advanced developments of the Su-30MK such as the Su-30MKI of the Indian Air Force and as an option for customized versions of the earlier Su-35 'Super' Flanker.

 End of the Su-37?